Girls Aloud: 2007–2009: Tangled Up and Out of Control

 Girls Aloud released their fourth studio album, Tangled Up, in November 2007.
 The first single from the album, "Sexy!
-No No No..." peaked at number-five on the UK Singles Chart.
-The second single, "Call the Shots" entered the top three.
+No No No..." peaked at number five on the UK Singles Chart.
+The second single, "Call the Shots", entered the top three.
 The third and final single from the album, "Can't Speak French", continued Girls Aloud's top ten streak.
 The release of the single coincided with Girls Aloud's second television series, The Passions of Girls Aloud.
-The show revolved around each member, with the exception of Coyle, achieving aspirations outside of the group.
+The show revolved around each member, with the exception of Coyle, pursues aspirations outside the group.
 The group received their second Brit Award nomination in 2008, nominated for the Best British Group award.
 In May 2008, Girls Aloud embarked on the Tangled Up Tour which consisted of 34 concerts around the United Kingdom.

 Girls Aloud then recorded two tracks for the soundtrack to the 2007 film, St Trinian's.
 They made a cameo appearance in the film, as the school band.
 The soundtrack was released on 10 December 2007, and the music video for "Theme to St. Trinian's" premiered in December 2007.

 In November 2008, Girls Aloud released their fifth studio album, Out of Control.
 The album entered the UK Albums Chart at number one and became their most successful studio album to date, being certified double platinum.
 The album's lead single, "The Promise", became the group's fourth number one on the UK Singles Chart.
 The single also returned the group to the top two on the Irish Singles Chart.
 "The Promise" was awarded Best British Single at the 2009 Brit Awards; the group also performed the song during the ceremony.
 For the promotion of the album, Girls Aloud appeared in a variety show entitled The Girls Aloud Party which aired on 13 December 2008 on ITV.